AlexandruOlteanu/CompetitiveProgramming/README.md

    8. Day 8 -> 08/01/2024 -> 991 rating
    Created myself a template about Directed Graph Strongly Connected Components and then learned more about the algorithm (40 minutes)
+   Solved https://codeforces.com/contest/1547/problem/G -> 2100 rated in 70 minutes using the new SCC template.
+Good problem, I think I overcomplicated it a little.

+    Total time spent today: 110 min

 Total time spent in 2024 -> 1071 minutes